IVR (Interactive Voice Response)

 Now, what is IVR’s role in all that?

-Well, if you think about it, your IVR system could provide a prospective customer’s very first direct interaction with your company.
+Well, if you think about it, Interactive Voice Response systems could provide a prospective customer’s very first direct interaction with your company.
 It could, therefore, set the tone of your relationship with them whenever they have issues that need to be resolved.

 A good and well-structured IVR system can ensure that every customer experience starts on a positive note.